 2. Nurses are trained to manage complex health conditions

-The numbers of people with complex illnesses are increasing day by day and these kinds of chronic illnesses like heart disease and diabetes are one of the major cost drives in the healthcare industry.
+The number of people with complex illnesses is increasing day by day and these kinds of chronic illnesses like heart disease and diabetes are some of the major cost drives in the healthcare industry.

 Nurses are educated and trained from professional and licensed universities.